NetworkBlockDevice/nbd/doc/proto.md

 number of extensions has been implemented that may make the protocol description seem overwhelming at first.

-In an effort to not overwhelm first-time implementors with various options and features that may or may not be important for their use case, while at the same time desiring maximum interoperability, this section tries to clarify what is optional and what is expected to be
+In an effort to not overwhelm first-time implementers with various options and features that may or may not be important for their use case, while at the same time desiring maximum interoperability, this section tries to clarify what is optional and what is expected to be